apache/spark/IMAGES.rst

 Since there are different naming conventions used for Airflow images and there are multiple images used, `Breeze <BREEZE.rst>`_ provides easy to use management interface for the images.
-The `CI system of ours <CI.rst>`_ is designed in the way that it should automatically refresh caches, rebuild the images periodically and update them whenever new version of base python is released.
+The `CI system of ours <CI.rst>`_ is designed in the way that it should automatically refresh caches, rebuild the images periodically and update them whenever new version of base Python is released.
 However, occasionally, you might need to rebuild images locally and push them directly to the registries to refresh them.